Sacraments

 Confirmation

-Like Bapatism which it completes, Confirmation is given only once, for it too imprints on the soul an indelible spiritual mark.
+Like Baptism which it completes, Confirmation is given only once, for it too imprints on the soul an indelible spiritual mark.
 The effect of the sacrament of Confirmation is the special outpouring of the Holy Spirit upon the person, strengthening him/her for life.
 It gives a special strength to witness to the Christian faith.
 Every baptized person can and should receive the sacrament of Confirmation.

 Holy Eucharist